Photo Equipment

 I checked my collection of studio photo accessories, and with the last procurement of three more light stands, with umbrellae, high- and low-wattage CF lamps, and a backdrop stand (sans backdrop), I think I have more than enough gear (once I get a backdrop) to do a very nice job of symphony portraiture.
 But, not for this concert, next time.
 (Too-short notice.)

 One of my two Canon LP-E4 batteries for the 1Ds-III camera went dead.
 Charger doesn't even see it now.
-I was able to photograph the concert using the other battery, but now I don't have a backup.
+I was able to photograph the concert using the other battery, as the Mark III is considerably less battery-intensive than the Mark II, but now I don't have a backup.
+(I have never yet needed the backup battery on the -III, whereas with the -II I routinely needed to use both batteries.)

 Research suggests that one of the three internal cells has gone flat, and the protection circuit has kicked in.
 In theory the bad cell can be replaced, but new aftermarket packs are pretty cheap...

 I cracked open the battery pack.
 (Remove eight screws and two plates, then pry it open with a wood chisel.)
 One of the three 18650 cells was reverse polarity, it is dead-dead-dead.
 The thermal fuse is still intact.
 Game over for this pack.
-I dug in the junk box and found the box of Pismo battery packs and loose 18650 cells I'd bought, back when I was still able to use the Pismo on the web, and found a loose cell that had 3.9V on it.
+I dug in the junk box and found the box of Pismo battery packs and loose 18650 cells I'd bought, back when I was still able to use the Pismo on the web and was trying to figure out how to extend its service life (now long over), and found a loose cell that had 3.9V on it.
 I can put it into this pack, but making connections to the battery will be the hard part.

 Friday, December 15, 2023